AliGhahraei/just-start/README.rst

 Requirements:

-- Python 3.7
+- Python 3.6+
 - TaskWarrior_ (latest)

-Pick a client from the table below and run:
+Pick a client name from the table below and run:

 .. code:: bash

     $ pip install just-start[<client_name>]

-If you pick urwid, you should run:
+    $ just-start-<client_name>

+So for the urwid client:

 .. code:: bash

-    $ pip install just-start[urwid]
+    $ pip install just-start-urwid
+    $ just-start-urwid

+Press h to see a list of available user actions.

 Clients
 -------